Isabella the 'She-Wolf of France'

 Isabella and Mortimer ruled England jointly for four years during the minority of Edward III, but fell from power when Isabella's frustrated son led a coup to depose Mortimer, who was taken prisoner at Nottingham Castle.
 Despite Isabella's pleas of "Fair son, have pity on gentle Mortimer!" he was tried for treason and beheaded at Tyburn.
 Isabella was treated more leniently, she was initially transferred to Berkhamsted Castle and then held under house arrest at Windsor Castle until 1332, when she then moved back to her own property of Castle Rising in Norfolk.
 It is said that Isabella suffered from a nervous breakdown following the death of her lover.

-Isabella was very close to her daughter Joan, the two became more attached after Joan left her unfaithful husband, King David II of Scotland, son of Robert the Bruce.
+Isabella was very close to her daughter Joan, Queen of Scotland the two became more attached after Joan left her unfaithful husband, King David II of Scotland, son of Robert the Bruce.
 She is reported to have doted on her grandchildren, particularly Edward III's eldest son, Edward, the Black Prince.
 She received frequent visitors, including Roger Mortimer's daughter Agnes Mortimer, Countess of Pembroke, and his grandson, Roger Mortimer, Earl of March.
 Her relationship with her son Edward III improved and he and his children also visited her.

 She developed an interest in religion as she grew older and made frequent visits to the shrine of St. Thomas Becket at Canterbury, she took the habit of the Poor Clare Nuns before she died on 22nd August 1358, nursed her before her death by her daughter, Joan.
 Isabella was buried at the Franciscan church at Newgate, London where Mortimer's body had been taken after his death.
 She was buried in her wedding dress and at her own request, with Edward's heart, placed into a casket thirty years before.
 She left the bulk of her property, including Castle Rising, to the Black Prince, with some personal effects being given to her daughter Joan.
 Every year on the anniversary of her death, on Edward III's instruction, Isabella's tomb was dressed in cloth of gold and masses were said for her soul.